Buddhist Digital Resource Center: BDRC's Work

 BDRC seeks out and preserves undiscovered texts, organizes them into a library catalog system, and disseminates the library online and to remote locations on hard drives so anyone can read, print, or share the texts.
 Texts are cataloged by work, genre, subject, person, and place.

-Currently, the collection contains more than 26,000 works (72,000 volumes, totaling nearly 15 million pages) of Tibetan texts.
-Scholars and students are able to study the physical qualities of the texts since the scans are searchable and zoomable.

-Between 500,000 and 1,000,000 pages are added every year.
+Currently, the collection contains more than 30 million pages of Buddhist texts scanned from the precious originals, as well as 5 million pages of etexts.
+Between 1,000,000 and 2,000,000 pages are added every year.

 BDRC's work was recognized by the 17th Karmapa Ogyen Trinley Dorje in a letter offering his support, gratitude, and prayers.
 Gene Smith's life and TBRC were the subject of the 2012 documentary Digital Dharma, directed by Dafna Yachin of Lunchbox Communications.
 Variety film critic John Anderson described the film as, "A divinely inspired gift... also an affectionate tribute to the late E. Gene Smith, the scholar, librarian and ex-Mormon who waged a 50-year struggle to save the endangered texts of Tibetan Buddhism."

-BDRC and Harvard

-In summer 2012 BDRC relocated back to Harvard Square in Cambridge, Massachusetts, where the staff hand-picked by Smith continues its ongoing mission to preserve and provide access to Tibetan literature.

-In cooperation with the Harvard University Open Access Project (HOAP), BDRC is making its entire library completely open access.
-BDRC also coordinates internships with graduate students from Harvard Divinity School and the Department of South Asian Studies at Harvard.
+25th Anniversary

+September 28, 2024, marked the 25th anniversary of the Buddhist Digital Resource Center.
+Since 1999, in partnership with local communities and our supporters, BDRC has digitally preserved Buddhist manuscripts, many of them rare or endangered.

+As part of the anniversary celebrations, BDRC embarked on a project to digitize150 uncataloged and unscanned Tibetan texts collected by founder E. Gene Smith (1936-2010).
+Other notable milestones of this 25th Anniversary year include a major upgrade to the digital library site featuring improved search functionality and an enhanced etext environment (BUDA 2.0); the launch of a desktop app for Optical Character Recognition of Tibetan texts; and the online publication of 3.5 million pages of Buddhist scriptures.